On the density of strongly minimal algebraic vector fields: Introduction

-The horizontal subvarieties of type (I) of the first projective prolongation are studied in subsections 4.1 and 4.2.
-Under the assumptions (a) and (b), we are able to apply the results of \cite{Pereira-JEMS} to conclude that the canonical invariant hypersurface is the only horizontal subvariety of type (I).
-The horizontal subvarieties of type (II) are studied in subsections 4.3 and 4.4 using an argument --- based on the study of the tangency locus of an invariant distribution of codimension one with the foliation $\mathcal F(v)$ --- similar to the one used in dimension two in \cite{jaoui-ANT}.
+Studying these two kinds of horizontal subvarieties separately under the assumptions (a) and (b) of Theorem C, we deduce Theorem C from Theorem D in Section 4.
+On the one hand, the horizontal subvarieties which only depends on the foliation $\mathcal F$ can be controlled directly using the results of Pereira \cite{Pereira-JEMS}.
+This is done in subsections 4.1 and 4.2.
+On the other hand, the horizontal subvarieties characteristic of the vector field $v$ correspond to invariant multidistributions of codimension one transverse to the foliation $\mathcal F$.
+They are studied in subsections 4.3 and 4.4 using the tangency locus of an invariant distribution of codimension one with the foliation $\mathcal F$ as was done in \cite{jaoui-ANT} in dimension two.